Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 `KINESIS_OTP_JAR` | Path to the `OtpErlang.jar` file that contains the `JInterface` implementation.
 If left empty, RIG picks the file from its Erlang environment (Erlang must be compiled with Java support enabled). | nil
 `KINESIS_STREAM` | The name of the Kinesis stream to consume. | "RIG-outbound" `LOG_LEVEL` | Controls logging level for RIG, available values are: "debug", "info", "warn", "error".
 Production is using "warn" level. | :debug
-`MESSAGE_USER_FIELD` | DEPRECATED.
-(Outbound) messages are expected to be in JSON format.
-For routing the message to a specific user, RIG expects the user's ID to be present in such a JSON message.
-The corresponding JSON field is defined by `MESSAGE_USER_FIELD`. | "user"
 `NODE_COOKIE` | Erlang cookie used in distributed mode, so nodes in cluster can communicate between each other. | nil `NODE_HOST` | Erlang hostname for given node, used to build Erlang long-name `rig@NODE_HOST`.
 This value is used by Erlang's distributed mode, so nodes can see each other. | nil
-`PRIVILEGED_ROLES` | DEPRECATED.
-User roles that are able to subscribe to messages of any user.
-You can specify multiple roles delimited by comma. | []
 `PROXY_CONFIG_FILE` | Configuration JSON file with initial API definition for API Proxy.
 Expected path is `proxy/your_json_file.json`. | nil
 `PROXY_RECV_TIMEOUT` | Timeout used when receiving a response for a forwarded/proxied request. | 5000
 `PROXY_KAFKA_RESPONSE_TOPICS` | Kafka topic for acknowledging Kafka sync events from proxy by correlation ID | ["rig-proxy-response"]